-Behaviours Standard Pass criteria Merit criteria Distinction criteria B1 Health and Safety follows health and safety policies and procedures and be prepared to challenge unsafe behaviour using appropriate techniques to ensure the protection of people and property when working alone and/or with appropriate supervision NONE NONE B2 Quality focused ensures that work achieves quality standard both occupationally and personally NONE NONE B3 Working with others has the ability to work well with people from different disciplines, backgrounds and expertise to accomplish an activity safely and on time NONE NONE B4 Interpersonal skills gets along well with others and takes into account their needs and concerns NONE NONE B6 Sustainability and ethical behaviour behaves ethically and undertakes work in a way that contributes to sustainable development NONE NONE B7 Risk awareness demonstrates high concentration, the desire to reduce risks, ability to be compliant and awareness of change, through regular monitoring and checking of information NONE NONE
+Behaviours Standard Pass criteria - all to be met Merit criteria - Min. two to be met Distinction criteria- Min. two to be met B1 Health and Safety follows health and safety policies and procedures and be prepared to challenge unsafe behaviour using appropriate techniques to ensure the protection of people and property when working alone and/or with appropriate supervision NONE NONE B2 Quality focused ensures that work achieves quality standard both occupationally and personally NONE NONE B3 Working with others has the ability to work well with people from different disciplines, backgrounds and expertise to accomplish an activity safely and on time NONE NONE B4 Interpersonal skills gets along well with others and takes into account their needs and concerns NONE NONE B6 Sustainability and ethical behaviour behaves ethically and undertakes work in a way that contributes to sustainable development NONE NONE B7 Risk awareness demonstrates high concentration, the desire to reduce risks, ability to be compliant and awareness of change, through regular monitoring and checking of information NONE NONE

-Standard Pass criteria - all to be met Merit criteria - two to be met Distinction criteria - two to be met VT1 Install, assemble, commission and dismantle wind urbine plant and equipment which will include pitch systems, yaw systems, switchgear, control systems to agreed specifications Demonstrate a clear understanding of their role and responsibilities in relation to the work to be conducted Provide an accurate technical explanation for the purpose of the work activity Demonstrate a clear plan for the work to be undertaken and an understanding of any safety / technical information given Use tools and equipment to competently achieve the quality standards required by the company in a timely manner Conduct the work in compliance with all relevant regulatory requirements and company policies and procedures Deal effectively with any issues within their role responsibilities, where necessary Merit criteria - two to be met Demonstrate a detailed technical knowledge of the methods and processes used to conduct the work Pro-actively works with others to identify areas for improvement and follows through on agreed implementation Make recommendations / suggestions to improve work efficiencies Produce a detailed work plan to support the work delivery including measures to deal with contingencies Distinction criteria - two to be met Demonstrate deeper technical / commercial knowledge of the equipment / operation e.g. installation costs, technical requirements planning, sustainability of equipment etc. Identify and implement tangible changes that improve the efficiency of the work being conducted Identify and take action to report or deal with issues of non-conformity / compliance Demonstrate the ability to take a lead in accepting additional responsibility and autonomy to achieve / improve the work being undertaken Complete the required checks and tests to confirm the work meets the accuracy, finish and quality standards required
+Standard Pass criteria - all to be met Merit criteria - two to be met Distinction criteria - two to be met EM1 Position, assemble, install and lismantle electromechanical plant and equipment to agreed specifications Demonstrate a clear understanding of their role and responsibilities in relation to the work to be conducted Provide an accurate technical explanation for the purpose of the work activity Demonstrate a clear plan for the work to be undertaken and an understanding of any safety / technical information given Use tools and equipment to competently achieve the quality standards required by the company in a timely manner Conduct the work in compliance with all relevant regulatory requirements and company policies and procedures Deal effectively with any issues within their role responsibilities, where necessary Complete the required checks and tests to confirm the work meets the accuracy, finish and quality standards required Demonstrate a detailed technical knowledge of the methods and processes used to conduct the work Pro-actively works with others to identify areas for improvement and follows through on agreed implementation Make recommendations / suggestions to improve work efficiencies Produce a detailed work plan to support the work delivery including measures to deal with contingencies Demonstrate deeper technical / commercial knowledge of the equipment / operation e.g. installation costs, technical requirements planning, sustainability of equipment etc. Identify and implement tangible changes that improve the efficiency of the work being conducted Identify and take action to report or deal with issues of nonconformity / compliance Demonstrate the ability to take a lead in accepting additional responsibility and autonomy to achieve / improve the work being undertaken